jenkinsci/custom-war-packager/README.md

   source:
     version: 2.121.1
 ```
+In the same way as BOM does, we can specify the core version from the pom file.
-If the pom sets the `jenkins.version` property or it contains a dependency on
+If the global flag `bomIncludeWar` is `true` and the pom sets the `jenkins-war.version`, the `jenkins.version` property or it contains a dependency on
 `org.jenkins-ci.main:jenkins-core` or `org.jenkins-ci.main:jenkins-war` the war section
-in yml file will be overridden and hence it can be omitted.
+in yml file will be omitted.
+Consequently, if the flag is set to `true` and the pom file
+does not configure the core, then the build fails.

 Example is available [here](./demo/artifact-manager-s3-pom).